-Student Name:

-Directions: Complete the following questions based on the practice area you are observing.
+Student Name: Directions: Complete the following questions based on the practice area you are observing.
 These questions are meant to assist you in gaining an understanding about each of the practice areas listed below prior to your first visit.
-Please utilize your occupational therapy books and the AOTA website to obtain this information prior to your community experience.
+P visit.
+Please utilize your occupational therapy books and the AOTA website to obtain this information prior to your co your community experience.
 We strongly encourage discussing your findings with your supervisor.
-Physical Disabilities

-- 1. What behaviors and symptoms might you see when observing a patient who has sustained a stroke? - 2.
-What is the difference between quadriplegia and paraplegia? - 3.
-What are two activities a person who has had a total hip replacement might not be able to do? - 4.
-What are two activities you could do with a patient who has decreased upper extremity strength? - 5.
-Can a person who has a physical disability, such as a spinal cord injury, live independently or does the person need to live in a facility where they have assistance?
+Physic Physical Disabilities (score) 1.
+What behaviors and symptoms might you see when observing a patient who has sustained a stroke?
+2. What is the difference between quadriplegia and paraplegia?
+3. What are two activities a person who has had a total hip replacement might not be able to do?
+4. What are two activities you could do with a patient who has decreased upper extremity strength?
+5. Can a person who has a physical disability, such as a spinal cord injury, live independently or does the person need to live in a facility where they have assistance?
+Pediat (score) rics(score) What behaviors and symptoms might you observe in a child diagnosed with cerebral palsy? · 1.
+What behaviors and symptoms might you observe in a child diagnosed with cerebral palsy?
+What behaviors and symptoms might you observe in a child diagnosed with attention deficit 1.
+What behaviors and symptoms might you observe in a child diagnosed with cerebral palsy?
+What behaviors and symptoms might you observe in a child diagnosed with attention deficit hyperactivity disorder?
+What are two activities a therapist could use to develop the fine motor skills needed to address a child's